Requires 15 hours in psychology including:

 PSY 210Methods in Psychological Research for the Minor3

 To complete the minor, students must take 9 additional credit hours in Psychology.
 As part of this requirement, students MUST take at least three (3) credit hours from two of the following three Perspectives in Psychological Science (6 credit hours total).
-Courses that appear in more than one group may satisfy the requirement for either area (the student’s choice), but not both.9
+Courses that appear in more than one group may satisfy the requirement for either area (the student’s choice), but not both.
+A student majoring in Neuroscience may not also minor in Psychology.9

 Brain and Cognitive Sciences